rittwage/nibtools/readme.txt

    Not all of these may run on the current emulators.
-Disk emulation still isn't perfect, especially some of the more tricky protections (sector synchronization, Bitrate changes, bad GCR) are not yet fully implemented by all emulators.
+Disk emulation still isn't perfect, especially some of the more tricky protections (sector synchronization, Bitrate changes, bad GCR) are not yet fully implemented by all versions of or all emulators.

    ---